ccmbioinfo/stager/docs/docker.md

 Generally in development, because the entire `flask` source code directory is bind mounted into the `app` container, you do not need to rebuild the image on every startup or switching between branches.
-That is, the `--build` flag can frequently be foregone.
+That is, the `docker-compose up --build` flag can frequently be foregone.
 Docker uses a build cache unless instructed otherwise so this doesn't concern time-to-live.
 The only time when the image must be rebuilt is if dependencies change, i.e. the `requirements*` or `Dockerfile` in the `flask` tree are modified.

 If the base `python:3.7-slim` or `minio/mc` images are updated, `docker-compose up --build` will not check for updates and will continue to use your local tags.
 To use the latest base image from Docker